Best AI Detector for Teachers to Check Student Essays

 You could examine the work more carefully, losing focus on the actual content and arguments while playing detective to catch AI, but that's extremely time-consuming and frankly not quite part of a teacher's responsibility.
 Or invite the student for a conversation to ask questions and truly understand their knowledge level on the topic.
 But all this takes time, and doesn't always work for checking all types of assignments.

 It's convenient to use a service that analyzes the student's work and provides an answer allowing you to make an informed decision about who actually authored it—human or AI?
+But how do you find one?
+Let's examine what an AI detector for teachers should be like, and what to pay attention to when choosing one.

 How Teachers Identify AI-Generated Essays Today